Resonant Electro-optic Imaging for Microscopy at Nanosecond Resolution

+While EO-FLIM enables a powerful combination of photon efficiency, high throughput, and low sensor noise, a few trade-offs are necessary in order to implement the technique.
+The camera sensor’s area must be divided to accommodate two or four image copies, or multiple sensors must be used.
+The range of lifetimes that can be efficiently estimated is determined by resonant frequency, which may need to be changed depending on the sample.
+Finally, resonant drive at high voltage can also cause significant heating of the EO crystals and tank circuit.
+Thermal effects limit our run time to 40 seconds in the current configuration, but future designs will incorporate improved thermal management to allow continuous operation.

-Above we focused on rapid single-frame estimation of mono-exponential fluorescent decays with one unknown lifetime parameter.
-By optimizing the measurement protocol (for example, by imaging at multiple phase delays or by using series PC modulators) it will be possible to measure multi-component decays.
-Using optimized electro-optic modulator designs, we also expect these imaging methods will be feasible at frequencies into the 100's of MHz.
-Future system improvements will allow increased field of view through optimized PC crystal geometries, higher drive frequencies, and improved thermal management of the crystals.
+Above we focused on rapid single-frame estimation of mono-exponential fluorescent decays with one unknown lifetime parameter for single-molecule applications.
+Multi-exponential analysis is also a valuable approach in many FLIM experiments and will be compatible with EO-FLIM.
+Multi-exponential information may be acquired by imaging with separate delays on PC1 and PC2, by using series configurations of PC modulators, or by sequentially imaging at multiple phase values (similar to the dye traces shown in Supplementary Fig. 3).
+Phasor-based analysis techniques may prove fruitful for rapid multi-exponential imaging \cite{Digman2008TheAnalysis}.
+We expect electro-optic imaging methods will be feasible at frequencies into the 100's of MHz.
+Future system improvements will also allow increased field of view through optimized PC crystal geometries.